 Costs and scholarships

-The cost of your study will depend on which degree you are accepted into and which courses (subjects) you study as part of that degree.
-Costs will also alter depending on how many courses you take at any one time.
+The cost of your degree will depend on which one you are accepted into and which subjects you study as part of that degree.
+Costs will also alter depending on how many subjects you take at any one time.

 If you are not an Australian citizen or permanent resident, or Australian permanent humanitarian visa holder, or New Zealand citizen residing in Australia, visit international tuition fees.